Observability

 LLM Metrics

-• llm_request_duration_seconds - LLM API request duration by provider, model, agent_id, agent_name, agent_type, external_agent_id, and status code
+• llm_request_duration_seconds - LLM API request duration by provider, model, agent_id, agent_name, agent_type, external_agent_id, source, and status code

-• llm_time_to_first_token_seconds - Time to first token (TTFT) for streaming requests, by provider, agent_id, agent_name, agent_type, external_agent_id, and model.
+• llm_time_to_first_token_seconds - Time to first token (TTFT) for streaming requests, by provider, agent_id, agent_name, agent_type, external_agent_id, source, and model.
 Helps developers choose models with lower initial response latency.

-• llm_tokens_per_second - Output tokens per second throughput, by provider, agent_id, agent_name, agent_type, external_agent_id, and model.
+• llm_tokens_per_second - Output tokens per second throughput, by provider, agent_id, agent_name, agent_type, external_agent_id, source, and model.
 Allows comparing model response speeds for latency-sensitive applications.

 Note: agent_id and agent_name are the internal Archestra agent identifier and name. external_agent_id contains the external agent ID passed via the X-Archestra-Agent-Id header — this allows clients to associate metrics with their own agent identifiers.
 If the header is not provided, the label will be empty. agent_type indicates the type of agent: agent, llm_proxy, mcp_gateway, or profile.
+Knowledge Base operations (embeddings, reranking) emit the same LLM metrics with agent_name="Knowledge Base" and empty agent_id.

 MCP Metrics